A city grew up between the Allegheny and Monongahela rivers, and yet no one ever crossed over the rivers.

 How could that be?

-Well, that’s because people crossed on top of the rivers, not over them.
+Well, it’s because people crossed atop the rivers, not over them.

 That’s vastly different than what Pittsburghers have come to expect, living in the City of Bridges.